Opioid withdrawal: Withdrawal in opioid use disorder

 The treatment of withdrawal in people with opioid use disorder also relies on symptomatic management and tapering with medications that replace typical opioids, including buprenorphine and methadone.
 The principle of managing the syndrome is to allow the concentration of drugs in blood to fall to near zero and reverse physiological adaptation.
 This allows the body to adapt to the absence of drugs to reduce the withdrawal symptoms.
 The most commonly used strategy is to offer opioid drug users long-acting opioid drugs and slowly taper the dose of the drug.
-Methadone, buprenorphine, buprenorphine-naloxone, and naltrexone are all commonly used medications for opioid over use disorder.
+Methadone, buprenorphine/naloxone, and naltrexone are all commonly used medications for opioid use disorder.

 A review of UK hospital policies found that local guidelines delayed access to substitute opioids.
 For instance, requiring lab tests to demonstrate recent use or input from specialist drug teams before prescribing.
 A lack of access to these substitutes may increase the risk of people discharging themselves early against medical advice.

+Buprenorphine and Methadone

+Buprenorphine is an FDA-approved medication that can be prescribed in clinics to treat opioid dependence.
+It is a partial agonist to opioid receptors.
+It is used as a low-potency substitute (comparatively weak) to treat dependency to more-potent opioids such as morphine and heroin, and functions by alleviating withdrawal symptoms and cravings to opioids.
+Naloxone, a drug that blocks the opioid receptors, may be added to the medication regimen to avoid misuse of buprenorphine.
+Under the Mainstreaming Addiction Treatment (MAT) Act, buprenorphine is prescribed in events of opioid misuse.

+Methadone is an opioid agonist also used to treat opioid dependence.
+Similar to buprenorphine, methadone reduces cravings to opioids and symptoms of withdrawals.
+It also has detoxifying effects against morphine.
+However, as it is a full agonist and not a partial agonist like buprenorphine, it has more addictive properties.
+It is considered an effective treatment to opioid dependency when used under medical supervision.
+Methadone is also included in the WHO's list of essential medicines.

+Buprenorphine should be used with caution if the patient has diabetes, respiratory problems, or urethral obstruction, while methadone should be used in caution if the patient has problems such as respiratory problems and severe hepatic impairment.
+Furthermore, the dose and frequency of dosage of both buprenorphine and methadone should be altered based on symptomatic control and degree of opioid use.

+Psychosocial therapy

+In addition to drug therapy, psychosocial intervention is also used to reduce the relapse of morphine addiction.
+Some interventions are given below based on the severity of morphine dependence.